dell/csm-docs/content/docs/deployment/csmoperator/modules/replication.md

     ```shell
     ./repctl create -f ../deploy/replicationcrds.all.yaml
     ```
 3. Inject the service account's configuration into the clusters.
-CSM Operator needs the admin configs instead of the service account configurations to be able to properly manage the target clusters.
     ```shell
     ./repctl cluster inject
     ```